jounihenrikki/bashy/README.md

 Inspired by 'XDG Base Directory Specification', multiple configuration base paths are supported

 ## Installation
-1. Extract the package in your home folder with unzip
+1. Download and extract bashy-core.zip to your home folder
 2. Run **~/.config/bashy/install.sh** or manually add 'source .config/bashyrc' to you .bashrc file
 3. Run **source ~/.config/bashyrc** (or relogin).